Adil-Chowdhury/Final-Project-IAD---Virtu-X-Gym/README.md

 ### Design Concept: Parallel Universe

-The core concept of VIRTU GYM is the **"Parallel Universe."** It acts as a gateway to alternate realities, transforming the act of working out into an engaging and inclusive journey.
+The core concept of VIRTU 'X' GYM is the **"Parallel Universe."** It acts as a gateway to alternate realities, transforming the act of working out into an engaging and inclusive journey.
 The design uses distinct zones to transport users to futuristic landscapes—from distant planets to entirely new digital worlds—redefining fitness through technology and immersive design.

 Inspirations were drawn from the sleek, high-tech aesthetics of films like **Tron** and **Iron Man**, influencing the use of neon lighting, clean forms, and a technology-focused colour palette to create a motivating, futuristic atmosphere.